ARM-software/MDK-Middleware/Examples/USB/Host/README.md

 # USB Host Reference Applications

-**USB Host Reference Examples** contains following projects (in the corresponding subfolders) that implement specific USB Host functionality using MDK-Middleware USB component:
+**USB Host Reference Examples** contain the following projects (in the corresponding subfolders) that implement specific USB Host functionality using the MDK-Middleware USB component:

 | Example Project                           | Description                                                       |
 |-------------------------------------------|-------------------------------------------------------------------|